Chapter 1:

 Yui’s eyes narrowed.
 “That didn’t answer anything.”

 “That’s because I’m… a mistake.”
-I said to myself quietly, and hated how true it sounded.
+The words withered on my lips, intended only for my own ears, and hated how true it sounded.
 The assembly was about to prove it.

 It was time for Tokyo’s Strategic Leadership Academy’s public execution.